baboune/UnofficialApceraDoc/README.md

 $ orchestrator-cli collect
 $ orchestrator-cli ssh
 ```
-They will fail by requesting a password.
+Those commands will fail by requesting a password.

-The reason is that above `orchestrator-cli` commands wont work without a primary key in the ssh-agent, and since the apcera-special-ops and apcera-user-ca are not available to us, then one MUST include a public key in the `cluster.conf`/`provision_x.sh` with a known private key.
+The reason is that above `orchestrator-cli` commands wont work without a primary key in the ssh-agent, and since the apcera-special-ops and apcera-user-ca are not available to us, then one MUST include a public key in the `cluster.conf`/`provision_x.sh` with a known private key AND that key must be loaded in the ssh-agent.

 ### Craft the cluster.conf